 Daughters of Darkness (1971)

 Delphine Seyrig may rival The Hunger’s Catherine Deneuve as a seductive, French lesbian vampire.
 Seyrig plays Countess of Bathory in this cult film, and during a stay at a seaside Belgian hotel, sets off a game of cat-and-mouse with a newlywed couple she becomes obsessed with.
-The French title of the film translates to “Red Lips,” and Seyrig does indeed wear the shade to bloody perfection (in one scene, she stuns in a matching red dress and scarf and nails).
-The Countess is never not serving a look—even when simply lounging around in a robe (a feathery one, of course)—but when she turns up, she dials it to 11 (see above sequined dress).
+The French title of the film translates to “Red Lips,” and Seyrig does indeed wear the shade to bloody perfection (in one scene, she stuns in a matching dress and scarf and nails).
+The Countess is never not serving a look — even when simply lounging around in a robe (a feathery one, of course) — but when she turns up, she dials it to 11 (see above sequined dress).

 Ganja & Hess (1973)

-It’s probably no surprise that the vampiric genre dominates this list—they are, historically, the sexiest monsters.
-Plus, it’s only helped that the sizzling duo of Marlene Clark and Duane Jones ( Night of the Living Dead) play the immortal lovers.
+It’s probably no surprise that the vampiric genre dominates this list as they are the sexiest of monsters.
+Plus, it’s only helped that the sizzling duo of Marlene Clark and Duane Jones (Night of the Living Dead) play the immortal lovers in Ganja & Hess.
 Bill Gunn’s vampire story is non-traditional; unlike the fellow 70s Blaxploitation flick Blacula, Gunn’s vision is an experimental study of black lives and addiction.
 It is certainly not without its erotic moments: this is, after all, a beautiful picture with beautiful people.
 And a fashionable one, too, even though there are many scenes in which clothes don’t come into play at all.
 Especially charming is Marlene Clark’s wardobe as Ganja, dressed like she’s going to a country club—though this is far from that kind of vibe.

 Of Dario Argento’s movies, Suspiria is the one that gets talked about the most.
-It’s so stylishly shot that it’s become canon even in fashion, while its recent remake became the inspiration for Undercover’s fall/winter 2019 line.
-Dare I say, the superior Argento fashion film is not Suspiria, but Phenomena, about a young girl at a boarding school (played by Jennifer Connelly) who uses her psychic powers to stop a serial killer?
+It’s so stylishly shot that it’s become canon even in fashion, while its recent remake became the inspiration for Undercover’s AW19 collection.
+Dare I say, the best Argento fashion film is not Suspiria, but Phenomena, about a young girl at a boarding school (played by Jennifer Connelly) who uses her psychic powers to stop a serial killer?
 And that’s because the costumes here are deceptively effortless.
-Young Connelly wears crisp white button downs and sweater vests—looking enviably chic in school-girl uniforms—while her oversized coat leans trendy even though it was probably bought big so she could grow into it.
+Young Connelly wears crisp white button downs and sweater vests — looking enviably chic in school-girl uniforms — while her oversized coat leans trendy even though it was probably bought big so she could grow into it.

 The Love Witch (2016)